WillemHouck/Heracles/README.md

-# Heracles
+# Apollo
-The Heracles framework for developing and evaluating text mining algorithms

-Heracles is a Java software framework intended to help develop and evaluate text mining algorithms.
-It is the software that I use to conduct my experiments and it might be of use to other developers.
+Heracles is an existing framework that can be applied to develop and evaluate text mining algorithms.

+Apollo is based on the Heracles framework, in which the necessary adjustments and additional java files were made to create an algorithm specifically for aspect detection.
+This software is used to develop and evaluate several methods discussed in the research paper.

 ## Key features:

- * Layered structure
+	•	Layered structure
- * Very generic data model that should fit any text mining task
- * Wrappers for Stanford CoreNLP
+	•	Wrappers for Stanford CoreNLP
- * Link to Weka toolkit for machine learning algorithms
+	•	Link to Weka toolkit for machine learning algorithms
- * Proper evaluation methods, including cross-validation, testing algorithms side-by-side, and t-tests for statistical significance
+	•	Proper evaluation methods, including cross-validation, testing algorithms side-by-side, and t-test for statistical significance.

-## Installation
+## Installation:
-The Heracles framework is developed as an Eclipse Java project, so after cloning, you can just import it as an existing project into your Eclipse workspace.
-Be aware that this project uses Java 8, so make sure you have that installed and that you have an Eclipse version recent enough to support this.
+Apollo is an Eclipse Java project, so the project can be be cloned and then imported in an existing project.
+To import the project Java 8 is required, thus it should be checked if the Eclipse version is recent enough.

-You can use the Git functionality from within Eclipse if desired, as Eclipse will detect this to be a git-based project.
-Maven is used to automatically link the project to all the necessary external libraries and Eclipse will start downloading the libraries as soon as you add it to the workspace.
-This might take some time, depending on your connection.
+Since Eclipse detects the project as git-based all the functions that Git has in Eclipse can be used.
+Before the project can be modified Maven, which is used to link all the necessary external libraries, will download these libraries.

-## Included Algorithms
+## Included Algorithms:
-The framework currently includes the code and resources for ["Ontology-Driven Sentiment Analysis of Product and Service Aspects" @ ESWC2018](http://www.kimschouten.com/papers/eswc2018.pdf).
-You can find the [ontology here](https://github.com/KSchouten/Heracles/tree/master/src/main/resources/externalData) inside the repository and the presentation slides can be [downloaded here](http://www.kimschouten.com/papers/eswc2018-presentation.pdf).
-The data files that these algorithms work with can be obtained from the [SemEval-2015](http://alt.qcri.org/semeval2015/task12/index.php?id=data-and-tools) and [SemEval-2016](http://alt.qcri.org/semeval2016/task5/index.php?id=data-and-tools) sites.
+The code and resources for the Apollo framework can be found [here] (https://github.com/WillemHouck/Heracles).
+The ontology for the [restaurant data] (https://github.com/WillemHouck/Heracles/tree/master/src/main/resources/externalData) is the same as the one in Heracles.
+The ontology for the laptop data can be found [here](https://github.com/WillemHouck/Heracles/tree/master/src/main/resources/externalData).
+The raw data files can be obtained from the [SemEval-2015](http://alt.qcri.org/semeval2015/task12/index.php?id=data-and-tools) and [SemEval-2016](http://alt.qcri.org/semeval2016/task5/index.php?id=data-and-tools) sites.

----

-You contact me by sending an email to the address mentioned in the ESWC paper.